Computer model locks in Jets vs. Ravens picks, score prediction, SGP for NFL Week 12

 The New York Jets will start veteran Tyrod Taylor at quarterback when they visit Lamar Jackson and the Baltimore Ravens in Week 12 of the NFL season.
 Rookie New York coach Aaron Glenn has finally had enough of Justin Fields under center and will instead hand the ball to Taylor.
 New York (2-8) is exactly the sort of opposition Baltimore (5-5) wants to see as the Ravens try to climb back towards a spot in the playoffs.

 Kickoff from M&T Bank Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
 The Ravens are 13.5-point favorites, according to the latest Jets vs. Ravens consensus odds.
 The over/under for total points scored is 44.5.
+The Ravens are -1250 money line favorites (risk $1,250 to win $100), while the Jets are +757 underdogs.
 Before making any Jets vs. Ravens picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Jets vs. Ravens at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: